 Identify Your Niche

-I found that there was a huge gap in the YouTube market for total knee replacemenet specific content.
-There were already lots of channels talking about low back pain, but post surgical total knee replacement is relatively untapped.
+I found that there was a huge gap in the YouTube market for total knee replacement specific content.
+There were already lots of channels talking about low back pain, but post-surgical total knee replacement is relatively untapped.

 Years ago, channels could be broad and general.

 Channels like Ask Dr Jo or Bob & Brad could talk about physical therapy in general and generate millions of subscribers.
 Today, however, the algorithm is delivering more targeted results and a person who had a total knee replacement isn’t interested in seeing videos about shoulder pain.

 The 2022 strategy for creating a YouTube channel is to pick a specific topic niche like “Rotator Cuff Repair” and go deep into that topic.